Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 I tried it with the U7 Pro Max, and the two worked beautifully together.
 Plug it into the gateway’s PoE+ port, and your network is complete!

-Considering the UCG-Fiber has only one PoE+ port, the moment you use a device of the same PoE standard, its power budget is used up, and the system will warn you about the matter—you can ignore the warning.
-It’s not like you can add another PoE device to the router.
+Considering the UCG-Fiber has only one PoE+ port, the moment you use a device of the same PoE standard, its power budget is fully utilized, and the system will issue a warning—you can choose to ignore it.
+It’s not like you can add another PoE device directly to the router.

 While the UCG-Fiber does not have a built-in Wi-Fi broadcaster, it allows users to preconfigure Wi-Fi settings with in-depth customization and automatically use those for any connected UniFi access points when applicable.